During an especially rough financial patch‚ it makes sense that consumers would rely more heavily on credit cards.

 The problem is that these companies are stubborn‚ and often won’t work with you to reduce fees or help make your payments lower and more manageable.

-Sometimes‚ with the help of an experienced Los Angeles bankruptcy lawyer‚ the company can be persuaded to bend.
+Sometimes‚ with the help of an experienced Woodland Hills bankruptcy lawyer‚ the company can be persuaded to bend.
 But we know that there are some situations in which bankruptcy may be the best solution.
 These involve individuals who‚ in particular‚ are wrestling with other debts as well.

 Anyone who has ever tried to reason with the credit card companies may find they often aren’t interested in offering you a workable solution.